t0mj/osx-setup/README.md

 ## Custom mac setup
 Specifically designed for *me*, **use at your own risk.**

+The main purpose is to be able to quickly and easily reformat.
+Heavily geared towards python, mobile, and CLI development.

 ### Dot files
 Inside configs is dotfiles used for different tools.  **Aliases** are all found inside **zshrc**.
 The script will symlink all configs so you can edit them and